-If you are an online course creator, and you are not offering online course certificates as part of your courses, you are for sure missing out on a great opportunity.
+If you are a course creator, and you are not offering online course completion certificates as part of your courses, you are for sure missing out on a great opportunity.

-But exactly why is offering an online course certificate so important these days?
+But exactly why is offering a completion certificate so important these days?

 It's essential to offer your students a completion certificate together with your courses, because students want to be able to prove to their current or future employers that they actually took the course that they say they took on their curriculum, and their employers expect to have a way to validate that information.

-Offering completion certificates is a great way to solve this, and gives students an extra reason to both purchase and complete your courses.
-Not offering a completion certificate could turn many students away, and the possibility of a certificate is a major factor that students take into account while purchasing a course.
+Offering certificates of completion is a great way to solve this, and gives students an extra reason to both purchase and complete your courses.
+Not offering one could turn many students away, and the possibility of a certificate is a major factor that students take into account while purchasing a course.

 These are just the main points, but now let's dive into the details.
-Let's talk about the types of certificates that you can offer, exactly how to do it, and the many other benefits that both you and your students can get thanks to certificates.
+Let's talk about the types of certificates that you can offer, exactly how to offer a certificate of completion, and the many other benefits that both you and your students can get thanks to certificates.

 You also don't want to miss out on my final recommendations, at the end of this post.

 You can also check out all the free guides that we have available here at the Course Creator Academy by clicking on the Academy link on the top menu bar.

 An online course certificate is a reward given to students upon completion of their work.
 This is usually under the form of a credential (a downloadable document, typically a PDF), but it may also include other elements such as a token, gift, or some other type of reward.

 A certificate's main purpose is to show that a student has finished the course and all of its lessons and assignments, especially if it is a completion certificate